Immigration Process At Castle Garden (1871)

 V. The City Baggage Delivery

-The luggage is then promptly delivered in any part of this city and vicinity at a moderate rate of charges, approved by the Commission.
-At die same time, those having gold or silver which they may wish to have exchanged for United States currency are directed to one of three
+The luggage is then promptly delivered to any part of this city and vicinity at a moderate rate of charges approved by the Commission.
+At the same time, those having gold or silver that they may wish to have exchanged for United States currency are directed to one of three.

 VI.
 Exchange Brokers